LukeScales1/memory-game/README.md

 This game was created as the second project in Udacity's Front-End Web Development Nanodegree course.
 It was modified from starter code (which can be found at https://github.com/udacity/fend-project-memory-game) that was provided as part of the course.

 ## Usage
 To try the game, clone the directory and open `index.html` using your favourite web browser.
-Click/tap a card to start the game - find all pairs to win.#
+Click/tap a card to start the game - find all pairs to win.

+Please be aware that you will need an internet connection to run the game as the cards icons are loaded from an online resource.